 Play is halted in the seventh inning of Braves-Giants game at the Polo Grounds so the crowd of 17,009 and players can listen to President Franklin D. Roosevelt's radio address over the stadium's P.A. system.
 After FDR announces the Proclamation of an Unlimited National Emergency, the tied 1-1 contest is resumed after a 45-minute delay.

 In the first five innings of a 16-0 Red Sox rout of the Senators, Norm Zauchin drives in ten runs.
-Boston's 26-year old first baseman accomplishes the feat with home runs in the first, second and fifth frames along with a fourth inning double.
+Boston's 26 year-old first baseman accomplishes the feat with home runs in the first, second and fifth frames along with a fourth inning double.

 National League president Warren Giles rules the final score of Haddix's 'perfect game' is 1-0.
-Henry Aaron (for leaving base path) and Joe Adcock (for passing Aaron) are declared out with Adcock's round-tripper scored as a double instead of a home run.
+Hank Aaron (for leaving base path) and Joe Adcock (for passing Aaron) are declared out with Adcock's round-tripper scored as a double instead of a home run.

 Orioles catcher Clint Courtney becomes the first backstop to use the big knuckleball glove, an innovation of manager Paul Richards.
 The larger mitt, which has a 45-inch circumference, helps as knuckleballer Hoyt Wilhelm goes the distance in Baltimore's 3-2 victory at Yankee Stadium in a game that doesn't feature a wild pitch or a passed ball.